Kill a worker, go to jail27 February 2019

 Occupational Health & Safety

-Occupational Health and Safety is something many workers take for granted but the ASU believes is a core workplace issue.
+Occupational Health and Safety, or OHS, is something many workers take for granted but the ASU believes it is a core workplace issue.
 We think that all employers should show the same high standards of care towards their employees, but this is not always the case.

-As workplaces differ as do the tasks required of employess, so do laws and regulations differ across the country.
+As workplaces differ, so do the tasks required of employees, and so do laws and regulations across the country.
 For ASU members needing assistance with OHS matters it is important that you contact your Branch direct as they will know exactly what applies in your particular workplace.

 - Don't Risk Second Rate Safety - OHS laws